cifanip/portfolio/cases/04_hidden_markov_models/index.md

 \lambda = (A,B,\pi). \qquad (1.2)
 $$

+A quantity of interest is the joint probability of the state sequence and observation sequence $P(\theta,X)$.

 [^1]: Stamp, M., 2004.
 A revealing introduction to hidden Markov models.
 Department of Computer Science San Jose State University.